MEET RESPONSIBLY SOURCED GEMS: AQUAMARINE, TOURMALINE, AND ZIRCON

 What gemstones have aqua hues?

-Guests will “meet” three gemstones and guess “who is who” among the aqua-hues…
+Guests were invited to guess “who is who” among the aqua-hues… and you can too!

 SHOP AQUAMARINE + AQUA-HUED GEMSTONES: